FinTP/fintp_samples/fintp_sep/README.md

 # 2. Installation and configuration

-Follow the following steps to setup an environment that implements SEP - ACH flow
+Follow the next steps to setup an environment that help you implement a sample of SEP - ACH flow

 ## Steps on ActiveMQ/WebSphereMQ server